-So, if you can help them to revise in a way that doesn’t feel like a non-stop conveyor belt of information passing in one ear and out the other, you’ve made a decent start.
+If you can help them to revise in a way that doesn’t feel like a non-stop conveyor belt of information passing in one ear and out the other, you’ve made a decent start.

-We’ve rounded up a small selection of tips, tricks, games, worksheets and all kinds of resources to help with learning for this year’s English language GCSE paper.
+We’ve rounded up a selection of tips, tricks, games, worksheets to help with this year’s English language GCSE paper.
 Check them out to see if anything might help your class study more effectively and efficiently.

 Just as we included them in our roundup of GCSE English literature revision resources it makes sense to start here with past papers.